devchopra999/Whatsapp-bot/README.md

 - **ocr** - Extract Text from Image
 - **info** - Get Forward Count & Device it was sent from information about any message.
 - **MEMES** - This bot contains a looot of commands to make memes instanly on your friends.
-Type !help and try them all -...and the list goes on
+Type !help and try them all
+- ...and the list goes on